wojtekweg/wydarzen-io/README.md

 backend test coverage: `coverage run --source='.' manage.py test wydarzenio && coverage report`

+If macOS and having SSL problems, go to:
+Macintosh HD > Applications > Python3.7 folder (or whatever version of python you're using) > double click on "Install Certificates.command" file.
+[Source](https://github.com/hardikvasa/google-images-download/issues/313#issuecomment-643300594)

 ## Install Redis

 Redis is needed to use Celery, which is used for asynchronious features.